ibm-cloud-docs/sell/tutorial-define-svc.md

 {: #svc-service-id}
 {: step}

-After your programmatic name is reviewed, you can create your service ID.
-A service ID is used to identify your service when communicating with other {{site.data.keyword.cloud_notm}} services, for example, when submitting metering usage data for your service.
+After your programmatic name is review, you can create your service ID.
+A service ID is used to identify your service when you communicate with other {{site.data.keyword.cloud_notm}} services, for example, when you submit metering usage data for your service.
 For more information, see [Creating and working with service IDs](/docs/account?topic=account-serviceids&interface=ui).

-To create your service ID, click **Create**.

 You're also required to create an API key for your service ID.
 To create your API key, see [Creating an API key for a service ID](/docs/account?topic=account-serviceidapikeys&interface=ui#create_service_key).